 The knee meniscus is the blue polymer plate screwed on top of the knee tibia block.
 This can become worn with use due to contact with the femur knee block.
 If this wear has created a significant groove in the plastic this could affect free shear motion in the knee and should be replaced.
 Also if wear has reached the meniscus attachment screws, the meniscus must be replaced.
 The bronze cross cable bushes will also wear, this is normal after a large number of tests.
-It will be more likely the meniscus will wear before these bushes become a problem.
-These bushes will be new when the meniscus assembly is replaced.
+It will be more likely the meniscus assembly is replaced.
 All the bronze bushes are pressed in, if one should become lose it must be bonded in or the meniscus replaced.
 See section 3 of this manual for disassembly and assembly.